-- Candidates for the engineering and physical science programs must include elementary and intermediate algebra, plane geometry and trigonometry.
-Business majors are encouraged to present Algebra I, Geometry and Algebra II. - Optional for students entering programs other than liberal arts. - Engineering and physical science students should include physics and chemistry; health technologies students include biology and chemistry. - Chosen from foreign languages, social studies, science or mathematics.
-If a student does not have these high school units, noncredit prerequisite courses offered by the College may be required by the selected program of study.
+- Candidates for STEM (Science, Technology, Engineering, Mathematics) programs are expected to have taken elementary and intermediate algebra, plane geometry, and pre-calculus. - Optional for students entering programs other than liberal arts. - Engineering and physical science students should include physics and chemistry; health technologies students include biology and chemistry. - Chosen from foreign languages, social studies, science or mathematics.
+If a student does not have these high school units, non-credit prerequisite courses offered by the College may be required by the selected program of study.